charlescyt/charlescyt.github.io/blog/2024-5-14-create-your-own-lint-rules-with-custom-lint/index.md

 ## Conclusion

 In this article, we explored the process of creating a custom lint rule that warns developers when they use `print` statements in their code and provides a quick fix to replace the `print` statement with `log` from the `developer` package.
-You can find the complete example on [GitHub](repo).
+You can find the complete example on [GitHub][repo].

 As we explored the implementation details, we briefly introduced the [analyzer] package, which are essential in the development of custom lint rules.
 Additionally, we discussed how to debug custom lint rules using print statements and the Dart debugger.